jrandj/aws-security-specialty/README.md

     * Launch the EC2 instances in the private subnet, route internet-bound traffic to the NAT Gateway in the public subnet to access the government website.

 1. You have been asked to design an IPS/IDS solution to protect your AWS infrastructure from possible incidents, violations and threats.
 Which of the following do you recommend?
     * Search for a third-party solution in the AWS Marketplace digital catalogue.
 AWS acknowledge that they do not provide IPS/IDS.
-Instead they suggest that third-party software can be used to provide additional functionality such as deep packet inspection, IPS/IDS, or network threat protection.
+Instead, they suggest that third-party software can be used to provide additional functionality such as deep packet inspection, IPS/IDS, or network threat protection.

 ### Identity and Access Management